MM-SEAL: A Large-scale Video Dataset of Multi-person Multi-grained Spatio-temporally Action Localization: Introduction

 \section{Introduction}

 With the increasing number of videos created every day, video understanding becomes more and more indispensable for the computer vision society.
-How to locate the accurate spatial positions and temporal boundaries of each action in untrimmed videos is a challenging task.
+How to locate the spatial positions and temporal action boundaries of multi-person in untrimmed videos is a challenging but meaningful task.

-In recent years, video understanding techniques have gained extraordinary breakthrough due to the advent of many large-scale benchmarks.
-Nevertheless, we found that existing benchmarks are subject to a major limitation, namely, coarse-grained annotations in spatial and temporal dimensions among human daily life.
-There isn't a large dataset that annotates both action boundaries and semantic labels for each person in untrimmed daily life videos.
+In recent years, action recognition and temporal action detection techniques have gained extraordinary breakthrough due to the advent of many large-scale benchmarks, such as HMDB-51\cite{kuehne2011hmdb}, Kinetics\cite{kay2017kinetics}, ActivityNet\cite{caba2015activitynet} and HACS\cite{zhao2019hacs}.
+Temporal action detection methods detect actions with boundaries from untrimmed videos, but are unable to spatially detect multiple concurrent human actions.
 In real-world scenarios, however, it is very common for different people to perform different actions.
-For example, during a performance, someone is playing the piano while the others are dancing.
-It is not reasonable to deem everyone dancing.
-Spatio-temporal action localization is especially essential when we need to understand the behavior of each person.

-To facilitate the development of video understanding, we introduce a novel video dataset with multi-grained spatio-temporal annotations, dubbed \textit{SEAL}. \textit{SEAL} consists of two kinds of annotations, \textit{SEAL Tubes} and \textit{SEAL Clips}.
-As illustrated in Fig.~\ref{fig:overview}, \textit{SEAL Tubes} focus on localizing actions for each person tubelet in untrimmed videos.
-In particular, it provides temporal annotations at both atomic action and complex activity levels. \textit{SEAL Clips} is post-processed from \textit{SEAL Tubes}. \textit{SEAL Clips} has atomic actions in space and time, with 172 atomic action categories in total.
-Compared with AVA\cite{gu2018ava}, \textit{SEAL Clips} has more atomic categories, denser annotations in each frame, and person identifications (IDs).
-Our multi-grained annotations involve three characteristics: 1) Spatial: We provide spatial annotations for subjects, presented by person tubelets with corresponding IDs.
-2) Temporal: We annotate the start and end second of an action instance.
-3) Semantic: We provide temporal semantic instances at both atomic action and complex activity levels.

-The contributions are summarized as follows: \begin{enumerate} \item We develop a task to localize actions in tubelet level, with which we can analyze actions for each person in daily life untrimmed videos.
-Also, it spurs researches on the relation between the target tubes and their contexts like nearby tubes or background scene. \item We observe that atomic actions can be combined into many complex activities, so we provide temporal annotations at both atomic action and complex activity levels.
-This annotation style inspires works to localize complex activities by adopting atomic features. \item Rich and diverse labels encourage the researchers to consider temporal action proposal and classification in a single framework. \item \textit{SEAL Clips} has atomic action annotations in both space and time.
-We demonstrate that the performance of spatio-temporal classification is improved with denser spatial annotations. \end{enumerate}